RIT-EVT/BMS/docs/source/software_state.rst

 BQSettingStorage
 ----------------

-The ``BQSettingStorage`` handles the tranfer and storage of BQ settings.
+The ``BQSettingStorage`` handles the transfer and storage of BQ settings.
 This class handles the transfer of settings from a host to the BMS system via CANopen, handles saving the settings into EEPROM, and handles sending settings from EEPROM to the BQ itself.